shijithpk/website/content/blog/2021-07-30-hiding-like-upvote-counts/index.md

 +++
-title = "Hide like counts on Twitter and karma points on Reddit with uBlock Origin" description = "Improve your digital wellbeing by removing all the stats social media websites push on you" [extra] thumbnail = 'social_media_image.png'
+title = "Hide like counts on Twitter and karma points on Reddit with uBlock Origin" description = "Improve your digital wellbeing by getting rid of all the stats pushed on you by social media" [extra] thumbnail = 'social_media_image.png'
 +++